silvioricardoc/mint-y-blue-smooth-cinnamon-theme/README.md

 What is this?
 =============
-This is a Cinnamon theme for Linux Mint.
+This is a Cinnamon theme for Linux Mint, Ubuntu and friends.

 How can I download it?